 ENCE tests its assets for indications of impairment at least annually.
-If any such indications are detected, it carries out the corresponding impairment tests.
+If any such indications are detected, it carries out the corresponding impairment tests, following the methodology outlined in note 3.5.
 It also tests the CGUs to which goodwill has been allocated systematically.